dojo/docs/dojo/NodeList-traverse.rst

 Returns all sibling elements that come before the nodes in this dojo.NodeList.
 Optionally takes a query to filter the previous elements.

+The returned nodes will be in reverse DOM order -- the first node in the list will be the node closest to the original node/NodeList.

 **Note**: the optional query can only be single-expression CSS rule.
 For example, ".thinger" or "#someId[attrName='value']" but not "div > span".
 In short, anything which does not invoke a descent to evaluate but